iVatsuu/RaagTune/README.md

 Npm Command Lines:

-npm i discord.js ms salvage-music (Note: erela.js can also be used instead of salvage-music) npm i -D nodemon
+npm i discord.js ms miko-wrapper-main (Note: erela.js can also be used instead of miko-wrapper-main or salvage-music) npm i -D nodemon

 ---------------------------------------------------------------------------X------------------------------------------------------------------